kymmt80/AI_DecisionTree/README.md

 # Decision Tree
 A Movie-Classifier made with Scikit-Learn library classifiers such as Decision Tree and Random Forest.
-The report can be found in ```CA4.ipynb```
+The report can be found in ```report.ipynb```

 ## Table of Contents
 - Phase0: Data Analysis